 Abe, Trump to affirm U.S. defense of Japan over Senkakus

-President Donald Trump is expected to underscore the U.S. commitment to the defense of Japan in the event that China attempts to seize the Japanese-administered Senkaku Islands, a senior U.S. official said Thursday on the eve of a meeting between Trump and Japanese Prime Minister Shinzo Abe.
+Japanese Prime Minister Shinzo Abe and U.S. President Donald Trump will confirm the Japan-U.S. security treaty applies to the Japanese-administered Senkaku Islands during their first summit meeting Friday, a source familiar with bilateral relations said Thursday.

-While affirming a robust Japan-U.S. security alliance, Trump is also likely to raise the issues of trade in automobiles and exchange rates -- areas in which he has expressed frustration against Japan -- during Friday's meeting at the White House, the official told reporters.
+The affirmation, to be made in a document the two governments are planning to issue after the White House summit, means the United States will defend Japan in the event that Beijing attempts to seize the group of uninhabited East China Sea islets claimed by China and Taiwan.

-Referring to the Senkaku issue, the official said, "I would expect, certainly, for you to hear on that subject and in concrete terms that President Trump is committed to that treaty."
+Earlier Thursday, a senior U.S. official said, "I would expect, certainly, for you to hear on that subject (the Senkaku issue) and in concrete terms that President Trump is committed to that treaty."

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.